Bio.Blast package

 Bio.Blast.qblast(program, database, sequence, url_base=NCBI_BLAST_URL, auto_format=None, composition_based_statistics=None, db_genetic_code=None, endpoints=None, entrez_query='(none)', expect=10.0, filter=None, gapcosts=None, genetic_code=None, hitlist_size=50, i_thresh=None, layout=None, lcase_mask=None, matrix_name=None, nucl_penalty=None, nucl_reward=None, other_advanced=None, perc_ident=None, phi_pattern=None, query_file=None, query_believe_defline=None, query_from=None, query_to=None, searchsp_eff=None, service=None, threshold=None, ungapped_alignment=None, word_size=None, short_query=None, alignments=500, alignment_view=None, descriptions=500, entrez_links_new_window=None, expect_low=None, expect_high=None, format_entrez_query=None, format_object=None, format_type='XML', ncbi_gi=None, results_file=None, show_overview=None, megablast=None, template_type=None, template_length=None, username='blast', password=None)

-BLAST search using NCBI’s QBLAST server or a cloud service provider.
+BLAST search using NCBI’s QBLAST server.

 Supports all parameters of the old qblast API for Put and Get.

-Please note that NCBI uses the new Common URL API for BLAST searches on the internet (http://ncbi.github.io/blast-cloud/dev/api.html).
+Please note that NCBI uses the new Common URL API for BLAST searches on the internet (https://blast.ncbi.nlm.nih.gov/doc/blast-help/urlapi.html).
 Thus, some of the parameters used by this function are not (or are no longer) officially supported by NCBI.
 Although they are still functioning, this may change in the future.

 Some useful parameters: